Lake George, Long Island Sound, and 1,000 Islands

 No impact on your credit score.
 Takes 2 minutes.

-Boat Financing in New York - The Complete Guide
+Boat Financing in New York: The Complete Guide

 Key New York Boating Facts

-• Insurance: Not legally required for recreational boats, but virtually all lenders require comprehensive insurance
+• Insurance: Not required by state law, but all lenders require comprehensive marine insurance

 New York Boat Loan Rates by Credit Score

 Your credit score is the biggest factor in the rate you'll receive.
-Here's what to expect from New York lenders in 2026.
+Here's what to expect from lenders in 2026.

 Credit ScoreRatingTypical APR (New)Typical APR (Used)Approval Odds

-750 - 850Excellent5.49% - 6.99%6.49% - 7.99%Very High
+750 - 850 Excellent 5.49% - 6.99% 6.49% - 7.99% Very High

-Below 620Poor15.99% - 21%+Difficult to qualifyLow - consider co-signer
+Below 620 Poor 15.99% - 21%+ Difficult to qualify Low - consider co-signer

-Rates are indicative ranges based on current New York market data.
+Rates are indicative ranges based on current market data.
 Your actual rate depends on lender, loan amount, term, and full credit profile.
 Always verify directly with lenders.

 How Credit Score Affects Your Monthly Payment